4C

 -

-How do population aging, clinical complexity, and service intensity contribute to changing primary care service use?
+RQ 2.1 How have population aging, complexity, and service intensity contributed to changes in primary care service use?

 -